aatmaj28/FinRAG/README.md

 ## 📧 Contact

 For questions or support, please open an issue in the GitHub repository or contact Aatmaj Salunke @aatmajsalunke@yahoo.com

-The system was created as part of the CS 6120: Natural Language Processing course, applying advanced NLP techniques to solve real-world information retrieval problems in the financial domain.

-## 📧 Contact

-For questions or support, please open an issue in the GitHub repository or contact the maintainer.